Why Airline Shares Are Up Today

 *Stock Advisor returns as of April 16, 2020

 Lou Whiteman owns shares of Delta Air Lines.
 The Motley Fool owns shares of and recommends Delta Air Lines and Southwest Airlines.
-The Motley Fool recommends JetBlue Airways.
+The Motley Fool recommends Alaska Air Group, Hawaiian Holdings, and JetBlue Airways.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.